Preventing fire by clearing fire hazards is a shared responsibility between government, emergency services and the community.

 The risk of a fire is significantly reduced when properties are well-maintained.

-It is your responsibility to maintain your property, in accordance with Council’s Amenity Local Law under the Dangerous and Unsightly Land and Nuisance provisions.
+It is your responsibility to maintain your property, in line with Council’s Amenity Local Law under the Dangerous and Unsightly Land and Nuisance provisions.

 Fire hazards